Soap & Bath Bombs Guide

 A few years ago you would have only found these in chemists and bath and fragrance stores but now the market and demand have changed so they will go well in many different locations.
 A few suggestions are listed below but really any shop selling gifts could sell this range.

 - General Gift Shops

 - Card Shops

 How do I display and promote the products to my customers?

 Soaps and bath bombs work well together or with other items.
-A great example is a florist as the colours and fragrances will compliment the flowers and plants on offer.
+A great example is a florist as the colours and fragrances will complement the flowers and plants on offer.
 They can be added to baskets of flowers and hampers alongside other gifts such as candles and homewares, it's all about being creative and thinking outside the box when it comes to marketing.

 When it comes to displaying the products it depends on the space you have available in your store.
 You can either make a big show of them or only have a selection on display.
-Bath bombs and soap pieces look good in small baskets, large glass jars or in bowls.
-It's not just the fragrance that will attract your customers, the colours and way they are displayed will compliment the products themselves and increase sales.
-Think about the colours and fragrances you put side by side, make sure they are not clashing or over-powering each other.
+Bath bombs and soap pieces look good in small baskets, large glass jars or bowls.
+It's not just the fragrance that will attract your customers, the colours and way they are displayed will complement the products themselves and increase sales.
+Think about the colours and fragrances you put side by side, make sure they are not clashing or overpowering each other.

 How long will they keep?